 ONPATTRO (patisiran) is the first ever FDA-approved RNAi therapeutic and our first product to receive marketing approval.
 In the U.S., ONPATTRO is indicated for the treatment of the polyneuropathy of hATTR amyloidosis in adults.
-In the EU, ONPATTRO is indicated for the treatment of hATTR amyloidosis in adults and the treatment of hATTR amyloidosis in adults and the treatment of the polyneuropathy.
+In the EU, ONPATTRO is indicated for the treatment of hATTR amyloidosis in adult patients with stage 1 or stage 2 polyneuropathy.